Protecting Classifiers From Attacks: Protecting classifiers from attacks

-An approach to sample from $p(x | x')$ that leverages information available about the attacker is now discussed.
-We call it AB-ACRA, being based on approximate Bayesian computation (ABC), \cite{csillery2010approximate}.
-As basic ingredients, it requires us to be able to generate samples from $x \sim p(x)$ and $x' \sim p(x' | x)$.
+We propose AB-ACRA, an approach to sample from $p(x | x')$ making use of samples from $p(x'|x)$ by leveraging the information available about the attacker using concepts from approximate Bayesian computation (ABC) \citep{csillery2010approximate} and ARA \citep{Banks}.
+As basic ingredients, the approach requires sampling from $x \sim p(x)$ and $x' \sim p(x' | x)$.